Single Procurement Document (SPD)

 Set your minimum standards and requirements upfront Set minimum standard too high

-Inform bidders of the scoring and weighting in the contract notice and/or procurement documents Use award criteria in the SPD
+Inform bidders of the scoring and weighting in the Contract Notice and/or procurement documents Use award criteria in the SPD

 These parties should complete the exclusion criteria section of the SPD and whichever selection questions, the main bidder is relying on them for.